truust-io/docs.truust.io/content/payment-flows.md

 By default, our platform will require an `order` **with a previously created buyer and seller**, following a one to one relationship.
 This order will have two more relationships: a `payin` and a `payout`.

+Please, consider reviewing our [API Reference](/developers#apireference) to get a list with all the available endpoints and parameters.

 ## Order Lifecycle

 Every order follows a standard life-cycle.
-You need to check and understand how this life-cycle will fit into your platform.
-Order statuses can help you understand where your money is in the order lifecycle.
+You need to check it and understand how this life-cycle will fit into your platform.
+Order statuses can help you locate where your money is in the order lifecycle.

 ### 1. Order is created

-The process will usually start when a new transaction happens in your platform. **You will then create an order through our available methods** indicating a `name`, `amount`, the IDs of both `buyer_id` and `seller_id` and (if you desire) the confirmation and denial URLs for both users (`buyer_*` for the buyer and `seller_*` for the seller).
-For a complete parameters list check our API Reference.
+The process will usually start when a new transaction happens in your platform. **You will then create an order through our available methods** indicating a `name`, `amount`, the IDs of both `buyer_id` and `seller_id` and (as optional parameters) the confirmation and denial URLs for both users (`buyer_*` for the buyer and `seller_*` for the seller).

 The current order status shall be `DRAFT`.

 ### 2. Buyer receives the buyer_link and completes the Pay in

 Once the order is created, you must share the order's `buyer_link` with the buyer to complete the payment.
-The process of sharing the link can be done through our own platform for manual use or the notification methods you normally use on your site.
+The process of sharing the link can be done through our own platform (using our Dashboard) or the notification methods you normally use on your site, like push or email.

 If you prefer to **complete the payment totally on your side** without sending the `buyer_link`, you must create the associated `payin` to this order directly with our API.
 The available payin types currenyly are: